perexg/satip-axe/debug/README.md

 The release build will be in the `out/` directory.
 You will end up with a bunch of root-owned files in your working directory.

+To perform a full rebuild, run `docker run --rm -v $(pwd):/build satip-axe-make clean`.
+You might also want to run `sudo git clean -xfd -f` to clean out untracked files from your working directory (sudo required since Docker generates files as root, `-f` required twice to clean out cloned git repositories from `apps/`).

 Booting uImage.gz on Inverto IDL-400S/Grundig GSS.BOX/Telestar Digibit R1 from USB:

   - connect TTL USB serial adapter to J3 connector (4 pins at the power supply)